3dcitydb/3dcitydb-docs/source/impexp/preferences/kml-collada-gltf-export.rst

    *Call the Google Elevation API when no data is available* should only be enabled when a valid Elevation API key is available.
-Users can provide their own Elevation API key in the general preferences as described in chapter 5.6.5.4.
+Users can provide their own Elevation API key in the general preferences as described in :numref:`impexp_preferences_general_apiKeys_chapter`.
    For more details on the Google Maps Platform Terms of Service, please refer to https://cloud.google.com/maps-platform/terms/.

 Since city objects may have different geometries for different LoDs, the